Page Reviewed / Updated - Apr. 2017

 Given the flexibility to choose their own personal care providers and the very personal nature of personal care, many program participants prefer to receive care from persons with whom they are comfortable and familiar.
 The Personal Choice Program excels in this capacity as certain family members are eligible to be hired as paid caregivers.
 In this situation, the care recipient is considered an employer and must manage their caregiver or employee.
-The caregiver receive payments and must pay taxes on the wages they receive.
+The caregiver receives payments and must pay taxes on the wages they receive.

-The Personal Choice program takes into consideration both the financial status and the functional ability of applicants when determining eligibility.Functional Ability
+The Personal Choice program takes into consideration both the financial status and the functional ability of applicants when determining eligibility.

-- applicants, at a minimum, must require the level of care provided in nursing homes.
-An assessment by qualified medical professionals is the norm in determining this qualification.Financial Status
+Functional Ability - applicants, at a minimum, must require the level of care provided in nursing homes.
+An assessment by qualified medical professionals is the norm in determining this qualification.

 There are two levels of income qualification, applicants can be Medically Needy or Categorically Needy.
 Categorically Needy applicants have income sufficiently low that they are eligible regardless of their medical expenses.
-In 2013, state residents with income below 100% of the Federal Poverty Level ($11,490 / yr) are Categorically Needy.
-Medically Needy individuals may have income in excess of this amount but their medical expenses are factored into the calculation.
+In 2017, state residents with income below $2,205 are qualified.
+Medically Needy individuals may have income more than this amount but their medical expenses are factored into the calculation.
 If they cannot afford their recurring care costs with their income, they become eligible as Medically Needy recipients.
-This is referred to in RI as the Flex Test.
+This is referred to in RI as the 'Flex Test.'

 Each participant in the Personal Choice program is assessed and found eligible for a different array of services.
 These might include:

-.
+This program is available in all Rhode Island counties.
+The complete rules and regulations are available for download, make note that these can be confusing.
 To apply, one can call 401-725-1966 or 401-349-5760 or visit their local Department of Human Services office.